Bay Area Pharmaceutical Product Liability Attorney

-In addition to aviation accident-related litigation, Sterns & Walker also represents people who have been harmed by dangerous or defective drugs throughout the United States, or by pharmaceuticals produced by U.S. companies that end up causing harm overseas ("dumping").
+In addition to Bay Area aviation accident related litigation, Sterns & Walker also represents people who have been harmed by dangerous or defective drugs throughout the United States, or by pharmaceuticals produced by U.S. companies that end up causing harm overseas (“dumping”).

 We take medicine for our health; the last thing we expect is to be harmed by medicine.
 Yet new drugs are constantly being placed on the market, with millions of advertising dollars invested into convincing us we need this drug, only to find out later the drug has unsafe side effects that can permanently disable or even kill.
 And the FDA has time and time again shown its inability to protect from many of these side effects.

 Manufacturers of unsafe products are often held strictly liable for the damage they cause, without requiring proof of negligence or fault.
 Drug companies can be held liable for:

 - Manufacturing dangerous drugs

 - Improperly marketing drugs, especially using “detailers” to push drugs for use by doctors in inappropriate ways.

 - Also, drug makers often do not fully disclose known or suspected side effects fully to the FDA, so the drugs get into the public domain, only to have flaws revealed by injuries and follow-up lawsuits.